MirielCH/Molly/PRIVACY.md

 The bot caches all messages sent by users that either mention the IDLE FARM bot or start with `idle `.
 They are used to reduce API calls and increase performance.
 These messages are discarded after 6 minutes and **not** stored permanently.

+## Account deletion

+If you want to delete your data, you can use the command `/purge data` to do so.
+Please note that this will **permanently** delete all of your data in the bot, it is not possible to restore any of it.

 ## Limits of this policy

 Please be aware that I have no control over the code and policies of forks and other projects that use Molly's source code and cannot accept responsibility or liability for their respective privacy practices.